hyperledger-cacti/cacti/extensions/cactus-plugin-object-store-ipfs/README.md

 The plugin defines OpenAPI endpoints for the three supported object-store
 operations: `get`, `has`, and `set`.
 See the
-[OpenAPI specification](./src/main/json/openapi.json) for request and response schemas.
+[OpenAPI specification][package-doc-src-main-json-openapi-json] for request and response schemas.

 ## Usage